gezellii/design/content/work/joybuy.md

 ### Goal

-* Bring down drop rate from homepage, and diverse traffic to other pages as desired.
+* Bring down **drop rate** from homepage
+* **Diverse traffic** to other pages as desired
-* Raise order conversion rate.
+* Raise **order conversion rate**

 ### Objective

-* Provide a clear and consistent category system;
+* Provide a clear and consistent category system
 * Enrich the first two screens to meet the browsing needs of all users (new user/bargain hunter/ return buyer)
-* Display promotion information effectively.
+* Display promotion information effectively
-* Enable shopping from the homepage.
+* Enable shopping from the homepage

 ### Solution

-* Optimise the interaction of category navigation.
+* Optimise the interaction of category navigation
-* Add shortcut entrances to: campaign page / permanent hot-selling category / brands page.
+* Add shortcut entrances to: campaign page / permanent hot-selling category / brands page
-* Increase the priority of the Flash deal channel.
+* Increase the priority of the Flash deal channel
-* Prioritise high-level information to the top 50% of the page.
+* Prioritise high-level information to the top 50% of the page
-* Always display the price of items.
+* Always display the price of items

-We also decide to keep those principles in mind when designing as well as reviewing our solutions:
+We also decide to keep those **principles** in mind when designing as well as reviewing our solutions:

-* Move users a step closer to their goal with every click.
+* Move users a step closer to their goal with every click
-* Users should be aware of where they are going before jumping.
+* Users should be aware of where they are going before jumping
-* Provide a universal way to come back to the homepage.
+* Provide a universal way to come back to the homepage
-* We should test site performance after the change.
+* We should test site performance after the change

 ### Prototype